 No matter what song or piece of music you perform, having a goal to work toward with your ensemble provides guidance and structure to your rehearsals.
 Creating a tradition of touring also serves as a fantastic recruiting and retention tool.
 Having an additional cultural component, like learning a piece of music connected to a specific culture or place in the world, adds depth to your program.
 As many music directors who travel express, experiencing a different culture and connecting with others through music is an invaluable experience for directors, musicians, and ensembles as a whole.

 If you’re looking for something special to perform that is unique and highlights the special talents of your group, why not compose a piece yourself?
-Download our free guide “How to Compose a Piece for Your Choir Tour” by clicking the button below.
+Download our free guide “How to Compose a Piece for Your Choir Tour” by clicking the banner below.
 In the guide, you’ll find instructions for identifying project parameters, example anchor charts and storyboards to guide lyric writing, tips on crafting a melody and adding voices, and much more!